 Almost every sector that needs visual inspection as part of routine maintenance procedures are now routinely using Drones to their advantage.
 Drone inspections save organizations from putting their employees in hazardous conditions and collect accurate and precise data.
 But, in the Oil and Gas industry, the assets are truly large scale and often require indoor and confined space inspections; where does a drone fit into this?
 And-

-Drones remove the need for scaffoldings and other temporary structures altogether.
+Drones inspection remove the need for scaffoldings and other temporary structures altogether.
 Using drones, the inspector can check every nook and cranny from multiple angles.
 With the need for temporary structures eliminated, you also free up the upkeep time associated with them.
-The freed up time and budget can be used more wisely and productively.
+The freed-up time and budget can be used more wisely and productively.

 3. Decreasing Work Hours

 Manual inspections tend to be time-intensive and laborious, and this is made worse by the attached hazards on Oil and Gas fields- you would need more personnel and time to conduct the more hazardous inspections.
 During shutdown events, having many people onsite itself is a danger; this makes a sub-optimal situation even worse.
 Keeping personnel to a minimum without losing effectiveness is the decisive optimal outcome- having a drone makes this possible.